neighbour-hoods/applet-template/README.md

 You'll have the `provider.webhapp` in `workdir`.
 This is what you should distribute so that the Holochain Launcher can install it.

-You will also have its subcomponent `provider.happ` in the same folder`.
+You will also have its subcomponent `provider.happ` in the same folder.

+## Troubleshooting

+### Blank white window when running application UI

+This is caused by an [upstream issue with Tauri](https://github.com/tauri-apps/tauri/issues/5143) seemingly affecting OSX and Linux environments.
+You should prepend any commands that run UI windows (eg. `npm start`) with `WEBKIT_DISABLE_COMPOSITING_MODE=1`.

 ## Documentation